-Each proposal must provide an engagement plan that describes how broader audiences can use anticipated results.
-A project's broader impacts are an important consideration in advancing the WSG mission-to improve the translation of scientific information into knowledge for use in the marine environment.
+Each proposal must provide an engagement plan that describes how project design and implementation has been developed in partnership with and informed by relevant communities and audiences, and how results will be communicated and accessible.
+A project's relevance and impact to coastal communities are an important consideration in advancing the WSG mission-to help people and marine life thrive by supporting research, technical expertise and educational activities that foster the responsible use and conservation of ocean and coastal ecosystems.
 The goal is to ensure that vital research results are informed by and shared with relevant communities in ways that are timely, relevant and meaningful.

-In considering engagement with relevant communities, PIs are encouraged to refer to WSG project and program priorities stated above related to partnerships and diversity, equity and inclusion.

-PIs are encouraged to work with WSG outreach, communications and education staff and to identify and engage communities, individuals and organizations early on.
-This is to assess how these engagement audiences might collaborate in the development of project objectives and to determine how they will benefit from project outcomes, if at all.
+In considering engagement with relevant communities, PIs are encouraged to refer to WSG project and program priorities stated above related to partnerships and diversity, equity, inclusion, justice and accessibility.
+PIs are encouraged to work with WSG staff and to identify and engage communities, individuals and organizations early on.

 While WSG staff may participate as part of a project team, the cost of their time should not be included in project budgets; rather, they will be funded separately through the WSG outreach budget.
 Staff are also available to facilitate interactions with potential project partners and participants and to discuss specific outreach, communications and education ideas.

-On Tuesday, February 2, 2021 at 10:00 a.m.
-Pacific Time, WSG will host an outreach workshop to brief potential PIs on the Sea Grant program, introduce WSG staff, and facilitate collaborative and innovative plans for outreach and engagement.
+On Wednesday, January 25, 2023 at 10:00 a.m.
+Pacific Time, WSG will host an outreach workshop to brief potential PIs on the Sea Grant program, introduce WSG staff and facilitate collaborative and innovative plans for outreach and engagement.
 Investigators are strongly encouraged to attend.
-Registration is required.
-See registration link on pg.
-2.
+Please register.

 The timing of the outreach workshop is intended to facilitate early engagement with WSG staff in the proposal development process.
-(Please do not wait until the last minute to contact WSG staff.)
+Please do not wait until the last minute to contact WSG staff.